awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-workforce-create-private-oidc.md

 ## Create an OIDC IdP Workforce<a name="sms-workforce-create-private-oidc-createworkforce"></a>

-You can create a workforce using the Amazon SageMaker API operation `CreateWorkforce` and associated language\-specific SDKs\.
+You can create a workforce using the SageMaker API operation `CreateWorkforce` and associated language\-specific SDKs\.
 Specify a `WorkforceName` and information about your OIDC IDP in the parameter `OidcConfig`\.
 The following shows an example of the request\.
 See [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateWorkforce.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateWorkforce.html) to learn more about each parameter in this request\.

 ```
 CreateWorkforceRequest: {